Monthly Archives: September 2015

 It was a nice place to rest after a long day of walking.
 I finished my walk on this side of Inwood with a grape soda at the Community Food Store at 2893 Broadway.
 This bustling store offers everything you need for a day in the park or to run a small business.

 My last stop of the day when I doubled back down 207th Street was a snack at Dichter Pharmacy and Soda Shoppe at 4953 Broadway.
 This Pharmacy is a throwback to the old Woolworth stores with the things you need to buy in the front and an ice cream parlor and lunch counter to the side.
 I saw their sign for ‘the best ice cream sundaes in New York’, so I had to test their claim.
 I was not disappointed.
-I had a vanilla and blueberry sundae that hit the spot after a hot day and was tempted with an order of Mozzarella sticks but decided to be good.
+I had a vanilla and blueberry sundae that hit the spot after a hot day and was tempted with an order of Mozzarella sticks but decided to be good (they did stop making the hot food in 2023).

 Dichter Pharmacy at 4953 Broadway